 Soft Skill Training

-At first glance, these three topics may not seem to have much in common.
-However, a closer look reveals why they are particularly well suited for Blended Learning: Both in the onboarding of new employees, as well as in customer contact and the development of personal skills, theoretical foundations and practical applications must work perfectly together.
+At first glance, these three topics may not have much in common.
+However, on closer inspection, it becomes clear why they are particularly well-suited for Blended Learning: Both in the onboarding of new employees and in customer contact and the development of personal skills, theoretical foundations and practical application must perfectly interlock.

-Therefore, for all three topics, both e-learning and pure face-to-face seminars are usually not effective: In e-learning, the transfer to practice is often neglected.
-In pure face-to-face seminars, on the other hand, the large theoretical component often guarantees bored, unmotivated participants.
+Therefore, for all three topics, both e-learning and pure in-person seminars are often not effective: In e-learning, the transfer to practice falls by the wayside.
+In pure in-person seminars, on the other hand, the high proportion of theory is often a guarantee for bored, unmotivated participants.

 Let's take a look at the three topics – and how they work as Blended Learning: